Gendozz505/Tempeh-Incubator/README.md

  #### !!!IMPORTANT!!!
  Do not connect relay VCC pin to 5V port of arduino to avoid overload.
-Insted you may solder it to "tip connector" or use special shield.
+Insted you may solder it to DC jack "[Tip](https://learn.sparkfun.com/tutorials/connector-basics/power-connectors)" connector or use special shield.